Archive for the ‘E-procurement Tools’ Category

 We look forward to and appreciate your comments.

-Todays post is a repost by Ron Southard, CEO at SafeSourcing Inc.
+Today’s post is by Ronald D. Southard, CEO at SafeSourcing Inc

-If you’d like more information, please contact a SafeSourcing Customer Services Account Manager.
+For more information, please contact a SafeSourcing Customer Services Associate.

 We look forward to and appreciate your comments.